Can Transocean Survive?

 Transocean is well positioned to emerge from the crisis with a decent balance sheet and my view is that any swing to negative sentiment can be used to consider small exposure to the stock.

-As I mentioned above, the stock has already surged by 41% from YTD17 lows and investors should therefore wait for better levels for long-term exposure.
+As I mentioned above, the stock has already surged by 41% from YTD17 lows and investors should, therefore, wait for better levels of long-term exposure.

 However, Transocean is not going the Seadrill way and that is the key takeaway from this analysis.
 Even if industry conditions remain the same for the next 12-24 months, Transocean will survive.